yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 quick search in the doc and then use the links or commands that I previously jotted down to complete the task I'm doing.

-Over time, the document can get so big that it becomes painful to load and search in whatever tool I'm using to host it.
-Then, I'll just freeze the first document and start adding notes into a new one.
+I keep adding to the document and referring back to it even after I'm fully onboarded.
+Over time, it can get so big that it becomes painful to load and search in whatever tool I'm using to host it.
+When this happens, I'll just freeze the first document and start adding notes into a new one.
 In my current job, I'm at the beginning of my second reference doc.
 In previous jobs, I've gone through three or four of these over the course of a few years.

 ### Personal GitHub repo

-In conjunction with my notes doc, I find it's also helpful to have a "sandbox" where I can put longer scripts, play around with whatever libraries or frameworks the company uses, and, have a private place where I can test out things relevant to my team's work without being judged by colleagues.
+In conjunction with my notes doc, I find it's also helpful to have a "sandbox" where I can put longer scripts, play around with whatever libraries or frameworks the company uses, and test out new approaches to my team's work without being judged by colleagues.

 At companies that use GitHub (including all of my recent employers), I just put this stuff into a repo that's under my work account but separate from the